AdobeDocs/journey-optimizer-b2b.en/help/user/integrations/experience-manager-assets-integration.md

 Currently, you can only use images from Adobe Experience Manager Assets in Adobe Journey Optimizer B2B Edition.

-## Using the Marketo Engage DAM bundled repository within Journey Optimizer B2B Edition
+## Using the Marketo Engage DAM bundled repository

 If you are provisioned with a Marketo Engage account and Adobe Experience Manager as a Cloud Services, you have access to the repositories for both Marketo Engage DAM and Adobe Experience Manager Assets as a Cloud Service when your user account has the required permissions.
 These repositories are separate and not in sync.
 You can only use one of them at a time, and it requires an administrator to switch from the Marketo Engage DAM to Adobe Experience Manager Assets as a Cloud Service.
 The _[!UICONTROL Assets]_ item in the left navigation displays the repository that is currently set.